McKinsey Interview Process: 6 Steps to an Offer (2026)

 What Is the McKinsey Personal Experience Interview (PEI)?

-The McKinsey Personal Experience Interview (PEI) is a behavioral interview that lasts about 10 to 15 minutes.
-The interviewer will ask you to share a specific example from your past that demonstrates one of McKinsey's four core themes.
+The McKinsey Personal Experience Interview (PEI) is a behavioral interview that takes the first 10 to 15 minutes of each interview.
+You share one specific example from your past, and the interviewer probes that single story with detailed follow-up questions.

 What Are the Four PEI Themes McKinsey Tests?

-McKinsey evaluates candidates on four behavioral themes during the PEI.
-These themes were updated in recent recruiting cycles and now include:
+McKinsey evaluates candidates on four behavioral themes during the PEI:

 PEI Theme